Racine Kamatari: Early life

-He’s a son of Rutajoga Innocent, and Gahongayire Genevieve, being the second born among five children.
-He’s the father of Inganzo Aiden Lyric who was born in 2023.
+He's the son of Rutajoga Innocent, and Gahongayire Genevieve, being the second born among five children.
+He's the father of Inganzo Aiden Lyric who was born in 2023.

-Racine is a Rwandan rapper and is considered to be one of the mind-blowing talented rappers that Rwanda has had in the end of 2010s, who rose to fame precisely in 2017 after releasing his first hit song “Agahugu”.
+Racine is a Rwandan rapper and is considered to be one of the most talented rappers from Rwanda in the late 2010s, who rose to fame precisely in 2017 after releasing his first hit song “Agahugu”.

 His rap is largely rooted in poetry as he used to be a poet way before becoming a rapper back in secondary school.
 Later on, he became a rapper by the stage name “G-Hero” where he would perform at school.

-Before having a debut album, Racine collaborated on a couple of projects, one being a megahit WAKIWAKI Remix featuring all-stars under Ish Kevin’s ownership.
+Before having a debut album, Racine collaborated on a couple of projects, one being a megahit WAKIWAKI Remix featuring all-stars under Ish Kevin's ownership.

 Racine played a big role in creating music cyphers that were not a thing in Rwanda back in days.
 He made one of the remarkable cyphers named “Imizi cypher” in 2018 that showcased a lot of talented rappers.